goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 122. Fetching a List of All Streams

 - In order to show the streams at StreamList component as soon as it renders, we are going to change the component function base to class base and add `componentDidMount` lifesycle.
-- After that, wire up `connect` function and `fetchStreams` function.
+- After that, wire up `connect` function and `fetchStreams` action creator.
   ```js
   import React from "react";
   import { connect } from "react-redux";